-The Authority also considers the acquisition of a business division that may be deemed to constitute a going concern in itself as a concentration.3 However, the Authority considers that no concentration takes place when the target company does not conduct (nor
+The Authority also considers the acquisition of a business division that may be deemed to constitute a going concern in itself as a concentration.3 However, the Authority considers that no concentration takes place when the target company does not conduct (nor has conducted or has plans to conduct) any economic activity, even if it owns some assets.
+However, should the non-active target company be granted authorisations or licences that are necessary to enter a given market, its acquisition is considered to be a concentration.4

-2 These figures apply for 2016.
+2 These figures apply for 2020.

 The acquisition of intangible assets such as goodwill or trademarks could lead to a concentration.
-See the Authority's Annual Report of 1994, pp. 135, 136; in particular for the insurance sector, see Decision No. 11775 of 6 March 2003, Nuova Maa Assicurazioni/ Mediolanum Assicurazioni and Decision No. 1852 of 16 March 1994, Ticino Assicurazioni/Sis; in these cases, the contractual relationships of the companies were considered to be business divisions.
+See the Authority's Annual Report of 1994, pp. 135, 136; in particular for the insurance sector, see Decision